petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/device-activate.md

 ---

 # Device Activation
-To activate your Petority Docker & Tag, the Tag must sit ontop of your Petority Docker and have access to electricity.
-Charge the Docker using the provided USB cable, and align the magnets to attach the Tag and Docker.
-See: [Charging Docker & Tag](/docs/devices/battery-charging/battery-charging)
+To activate your Petority Base & Tag, the Tag must sit ontop of your Petority Base and have access to electricity.
+Charge the Base using the provided USB cable, and align the magnets to attach the Tag and Base.
+See: [Charging Base & Tag](/docs/devices/battery-charging/battery-charging)

  Here's how to reactivate your Petority device:
 1. Fully [charge your device](/docs/devices/battery-charging/battery-charging) (the light on the Petority device should turn **green** after about **2** hours).